 CSR payments are not subject to the 8% withhold.
 CSR hourly rates may only be billed for applicable work approved and prioritized by the Agency in a CSR and must be additional systems resources provided to perform beyond the minimum ten programmers identified in Section 1.3.1.1.A.4.
 Under no circumstances can Contractor bill for M&O activities, whether the hours are performed by the minimum of ten programmers or by additional resources brought in to backfill.

 Withholding of Final Payment.
 The Agency may withhold the last full monthly payment due at the end of the Contract until such time as the Contractor has fully completed all Turnover activities and completely closed out the Contract.

+The Contractor shall separately invoice the Agency for actual postage as pass-through costs, subject to Agency approval.
+These pass-through costs are not subject to the 8% withhold.

 1.5.3 Timeframes for Regular Submission of Initial and Adjusted Invoices.
 The Contractor shall submit an Invoice for services rendered in accordance with this Contract.
 Invoice(s) shall be submitted monthly.
 Unless a longer timeframe is provided by federal law, and in the absence of the express written consent of the Agency, all Invoices shall be submitted within six months from the last day of the month in which the services were rendered.
 All adjustments made to Invoices shall be submitted to the Agency within ninety (90) days from the date of the Invoice being adjusted.
 Invoices shall comply with all applicable rules concerning payment of such claims.